 Most of the adults nearly went mad at the sight of the White Cliffs of Dover but at that time they did not mean much to me, although I dare say I too, would be more thrilled now.
 We came into the Thames on Sunday and anchored there until next morning.
 It was a typical English day, grey skies and drizzly rain, although it was summer, the so say sunny month of June, giving us anything but a cheery welcome, and it seems to me it has been drizzling ever since.
 We docked at Tilbury at breakfast time the next morning.
 The adults were too excited to eat but I sat solidly though each course, seeing no reason why I should miss a good breakfast just because we had arrived at England.

 My siblings and I grew up with these tales and I recall her telling us that during the fire on the boat, she was very concerned that her teddy might get burnt.
 She didn’t consider the rest of her parents’ belongings.
 She also recalled someone died on board and had a burial at sea.
-She was very keen to go and see what happened by her mother was quite shocked and said children would not be at the service, Afterwards she learnt that many of the children aboard did go and was furious at having had to miss it.
+She was very keen to go and see what happened but her mother was quite shocked and said children would not be at the service, Afterwards she learnt that many of the children aboard did go and was furious at having had to miss it.
 She celebrated her tenth birthday on board but I don't know whether this was really celebrated in any way.

 My mother died just over four years ago and I greatly miss not being able to tell her about my experience of living in the country of her birth and asking her more questions about hers.
 So many questions.